Cases on appeal

 However, the EAT in Chesterton set a low bar for the "public interest" test, with a worker whose contract is potentially being breached able to raise concerns about the issue as long as the worker reasonably believes that it is "in the public interest".

-The Court of Appeal was expected to hear the appeal in this important whistleblowing case on 11 and 12 October 2016.
-However, the hearing has been delayed until 8 June 2017.
+The Court of Appeal is expected to hear the appeal in this important whistleblowing case on 8 June 2017.

 Brierley and others v Asda Stores Ltd